 The Framework Agreement has two Lots:

+Lot 1: Content Supply - “Health & Social Care Content (HSCC) Licence;

+Lot 2: Content Supply - “Provider Licence / Agreement.

+Lot 2 is further sub-divided as Lot 2 Agents ONLY: “Content Supply - “Provider Agreement”.

 Purchasers must choose the relevant Lot based on:

 whether they require print or electronic Content Resources;

-their content and service related criteria for the Content Resources to be purchased, e.g. technical, service standards, contract reporting and monitoring, in addition to any further specific requirements.Lot 1: Content Supply - “Health & Social Care Content (HSCC) Licence”
+their content and service related criteria for the Content Resources to be purchased, e.g. technical, service standards, contract reporting and monitoring, in addition to any further specific requirements.

+Providers may apply for one or more Lots, i.e. Lot 1, Lot 2 or Lot 2 Agents ONLY.

+Lot 1: Content Supply - “Health & Social Care Content (HSCC) Licence”

 Purchases made in Lot 1 may include (but are not limited to):

+electronic Content resources only;

 high value purchases and / or those deemed high risk;

 where there is a requirement for strong measurement and reporting of contract performance - for example all national purchases, where there is a need for the Provider to adhere to specific service levels and KPIs, regular reporting requirements;